crnvl96/crnvl96.github.io/_posts/2025-01-20-nvim-autocmds.md

 })
 ```

-While this approach works, I encountered a subtle challenge when implementing a cursor position preservation technique during yanking operations (got it from [here](https://nanotipsforvim.prose.sh/sticky-yank), thankd for the tip!)
+While this approach works, I encountered a subtle challenge when implementing a cursor position preservation technique during yanking operations, which I got from [nanotipsforvim](https://nanotipsforvim.prose.sh/sticky-yank).

 My initial implementation looked like this: